 If you don’t want to expose raw internal tooling, create “evidence snapshots” PDFs.

-Naming rules that prevent chaos Use a predictable filename pattern:
+Naming rules that prevent chaos

-Examples: - `2026-04-01_Access-Review_Engineering_Approved.pdf` - `2026-03-15_Incident-Response-Plan_Security_Approved.pdf`
+Examples: - 2026-04-01_Access-Review_Engineering_Approved.pdf - 2026-03-15_Incident-Response-Plan_Security_Approved.pdf

 Get the ISO 27001 checklist: https://complianceclaw.app/iso-27001-checklist